Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 How to Create Metafields in Shopify Admin

-1. Go to Settings → Metafields and metaobjects in your Shopify Admin.
+1. Go to Settings → Metafields and metaobjects in Shopify Admin.

-2. Choose the resource you want to add a metafield to (Product, Collection, Customer, etc.).
+2. Select the resource (Product, Collection, Customer, Order, etc.).

 3. Click Add definition.